PS

 In the offensive backfield, running back Kaytron Allen performed well during his positional drills.
 However, the absence of Nicholas Singleton from the workout portion drew attention.

-Singleton attended the Combine but did not participate in testing due to the broken foot sustained at the Senior Bowl earlier in the cycle.
-While his medical evaluations remain a critical component of his draft evaluation, his physical absence from the drills served as a final reminder of the attrition suffered by the 2025 offense.
+Singleton attended the Combine but did not participate in testing due to the broken foot reported earlier in the cycle.
+While his medical evaluations remained a critical component of his draft evaluation, his physical absence from the drills served as another reminder of the attrition suffered by the 2025 offense.

-As the page definitively turns to the 2026 roster context, the Combine reinforced the magnitude of the rebuild facing the current coaching staff.
-Replacing NFL-caliber talent is standard procedure in college football, but the historical metrics produced by the departing defensive line indicate this transition will require more than just the “next man up” philosophy.
+As the page turns to the 2026 roster context, the Combine reinforced the magnitude of the rebuild facing the current coaching staff.
+Replacing NFL-caliber talent is standard procedure in college football, but the testing metrics produced by the departing defensive line show why Penn State’s next group needs more than a simple “next man up” label.

 Previous Article